The birth of StatPhys: The 1949 Florence conference at the juncture of national and international physics reconstruction after World War II: Introduction

-As the first of an important disciplinary tradition, it played a role in the international development of an important sub-field of physics, warranting a deeper historical examination than it has received to date.
-Even more so when one recognizes that the conference was the result of two parallel (re-)construction processes in the post-World War II period: the re-establishment of the international organization of physics and the attempts to (re-)build Italian physics.
+As the first of an important disciplinary tradition, it played a foundational role in the international development of a major sub-field of physics, and thus warrants a deeper historical examination than it has received to date.
+Even more so when one recognizes that the conference was the result of two parallel re-construction processes in the post-World War II period: the re-establishment of the international organization of physics and the attempts to (re-)build Italian physics.
 It was a collaborative effort between the newly revitalized Italian Physical Society (SIF, from its Italian name \textit{Società Italiana di Fisica}) and the IUPAP Commission on Thermodynamics and Statistical Mechanics, which was notable for being the first specialized commission ever established by IUPAP, just two years prior.
 The conference's pioneering role underscores its significance not only as a platform that fostered the development of an international sub-disciplinary framework within the broader scientific discipline of physics but also as a means for the Italian scientific community to reassert its prominence in the international arena after the war's devastations.